 40% of the total stake.
 Here again, the statement is not absolute, but instead relative to our security criterion.

-Our analysis also shows that, in our model of Emmy+, selfish baking is not profitable, even when the baker attempting it has more than 45% of the stake.
+Our analysis also shows that, in our model of Emmy+, selfish baking results in insignificant profits, even when the baker attempting it has a very large portion of the stake.

 This blog post is structured in four parts:

 - a presentation of the changes introduced by Emmy+